iotaledger/iota-wiki/tutorials/pages/create-nft-with-iota-sdk.md

 #### 2. Upload file to IPFS

-The function `uploadByPath()` starts a local IPFS node, reads the file from the provided path, uploads it to IPFS and returns the unique IPFS content identifer.
+The function `uploadByPath()` starts a local IPFS node, reads the file from the provided path, uploads it to IPFS, and returns the unique IPFS content identifier.

 ```javascript
 async function uploadByPath(filePath) {